Our founder, who inspires us to this day

 At home, Bartram co-founded the American Philosophical Society with his friend Benjamin Franklin.
 His garden was a source of inquiry and pleasure for luminaries like Thomas Jefferson and George Washington.
 His seed and plant business thrived, with cataloging lists appearing in London publications as early as the 1750s.
 His international plant trade and nursery business survived him and continued to thrive under the care of three generations of Bartrams.

-Inheriting a passion for discovery
+Inheriting a passion for botany

-Following in his father’s footsteps, William Bartram (1739-1823) continued to explore and discover native American plants.
+Following in his father’s footsteps, William Bartram (1739-1823) continued to explore and describe native American plants.
 An important naturalist, artist, and author in his own right, William traveled the American South from 1773 to 1776 under the patronage of Dr. John Fothergill.
 William’s landmark book, Travels, first published in 1791, found an eager audience in Europeans seeking more information about the untamed American landscapes.
 His drawings and meticulous observations about people and plants made Travels an instant classic of naturalist literature.

 A generation of expansion